 Repeat for all three plates and cup

-The above necklace from found shards of broken china and this light fitting using a tea cup and saucer have been made using diamond drill bits.
-Boodi Blu has a wonderful range of jewellery using recycled broken pottery and the The rework house has a home decor range made of tea cups and jelly moulds!
+The above necklace is from found shards of broken china and this light fitting using a teacup and saucer has been made using diamond drill bits.
+Boodi Blu has a wonderful range of jewellery using recycled broken pottery and the rework house has a home decor range made of tea cups and jelly moulds!

-For more inspiration of what to do with old china, take a look at our Pinterest Board.
+For more inspiration on what to do with old china, take a look at our Pinterest Board.